OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 -----

-If you ever have owned a japanese Sega Saturn game, some of the discs come with a fancy code on the inner ring
+If you ever have owned a japanese Sega Saturn game, some of the discs came with a fancy code on the inner ring

 ### how?
 * Code is a simple array of 6 bits, it can create up to 64 different characters.